 While all agricultural and nuisance pests are targeted by Agricultural Services for control in the County, the main pests of concern are Clubroot of Canola, Wild Boar and Fusarium Graminearum.

-Per Policy 408 – Control of Clubroot Disease, Ag Services conducts an annual inspection of canola fields within the County.
-This inspections are conducted to monitor the pathogen’s movement and reduce the spread throughout the region.
+Per Policy 408 – Control of Clubroot Disease, Ag Services conducts an annual inspection of canola fields within the County to monitor the pathogen’s movement and reduce the spread throughout the region.
 See the 2020 results here.

 Mountain Pine Beetle